Israel Postal Company

 The Israel Postal Company (דואר ישראל), from 1987 to 2006 operated as the Israel Postal Authority and currently doing business as Israel Post, is a postal company that provides postal services in Israel.
-Formerly a government-owned corporation, it was privatized in 2024.
+Formerly a government-owned corporation, it was privatised in 2024.

 Israel Post has 5,000 employees, including 1,650 mail delivery staff and 2,000 postal clerks manning 700 post office branches around the country.
 It has a network of 4,262 mail boxes and 1,000 mail trucks.
 Some 2.5 million postal items are sorted every day.